Lightscape Melbourne 2025

 Lightscape at the Royal Botanic Gardens Melbourne: A Magical Night Out

-Returning to the Royal Botanic Gardens Melbourne from 12 June to 2 August 2026, Lightscape transforms familiar garden paths into a glowing, after-dark experience that’s equal parts relaxing and quietly spectacular.
+Returning to the Royal Botanic Gardens Melbourne from 12 June to 2 August 2026, Lightscape transforms familiar garden paths into a glowing, after-dark experience that’s quietly spectacular.
 Think illuminated tunnels, flickering fields of light, and just enough mulled wine and hot chocolate stops to keep things cosy along the way.

 Now in its third year, Lightscape is quickly becoming a winter tradition for many, including our readers.